-Australia’s superannuation system is the fourth-largest private pension system in the world and is expected to increase, with the superannuation guarantee gradually rising to 12% by 2025.
+Australia’s superannuation system is the fourth-largest private pension system in the world and is expected to increase, with the superannuation guarantee meant to rise to 12% by 2025.

-We encourage Australian’s to be more engaged with their superannuation nest egg, and again we urge the Government to take the steps to put every day Australian’s best interest at the forefront of the superannuation system.
+We encourage Australians to be more engaged with their superannuation nest egg, and we urge the Government to take the steps to put every day Australian’s best interest at the forefront of the superannuation system.

 Now that you’ve read a summary of our 2019 Fat Cat Funds Report, make sure you know exactly what’s happening this year in our annual superannuation comparison.